Spousal Sponsorship Open Work Permit Pilot Program

 This pilot program allows spouses and common-law partners of Canadians or Permanent Residents to be granted an open work permit while their inland sponsorship application for permanent residence is being processed.

 The Spousal Sponsorship program is a subsection of the Family Class immigration category, under which a Canadian or permanent resident (the sponsor) may sponsor his or her spouse or common-law partner (the sponsored person) for Canadian permanent residence.
 Inland sponsorship is a type of spousal sponsorship available to couples who are already living together in Canada where the spouse/common-law partner has temporary status in Canada, either as a worker, student, or visitor.

 Immigration, Refugees and Citizenship Canada (IRCC) aims to process applications submitted through the Spousal Sponsorship program within 12 months.
 The Open Work Permit Pilot Program can help to mitigate the economic and emotional hardships of a long application process by removing the need for a spouse to choose between being with his or her partner and being able to work.

-The holder of an open work permit is neither employer nor job-specific and it allows the holder to work for almost any Canadian employer, without first having a confirmed offer of employment.
-An open work permit is not job-specific.
-These work permits are valid for two years or until the date that the applicant’s passport expires, whichever comes first.
+An open work permit is neither employer nor job-specific and it allows the holder to work for almost any Canadian employer, without first having to obtain a confirmed offer of employment.
+These work permits are typically valid for two years or to the date of the applicant’s passport expiry date, whichever comes first.

-This pilot program was first introduced for a period of 12 months in December, 2014.
-It has been extended until the regulatory changes are completed to implement the pilot as permanent policy.
+This pilot program was first introduced for a period of 12 months in December 2014.
+It has since been extended until the regulatory changes are completed to implement the pilot as permanent policy.